Appeal an Environmental Impact Assessment (EIA) decision

 SW1P 4DF

-Please also send a copy of your appeal to the Forestry Commission.
-This is a safeguard in case your appeal is not acknowledged.
-It will also provide evidence of when you submitted your appeal, as there is a strict time limit.
+We strongly recommend that you send a copy of your appeal to the Forestry Commission.
+This helps ensure your submission is acknowledged and provides evidence of when you submitted your appeal, as there is a strict time limit.

 Following receipt of the appeal, the Secretary of State will request information from us, which we must provide within 28 days.
-The Secretary of State will then decide within a further 28 days, or any longer period as required, from the date of our response.
+The Secretary of State will then make a decision within a further 28 days, or any longer period as required, from the date of our response.
 The decision will be sent to you (the appellant) and to our Commissioners’ Office.

 The Secretary of State may dismiss or uphold the appeal or vary any part of the Enforcement Notice.
 Where the notice was served because of works being carried out in relation to a relevant project without consent, and the Secretary of State agrees that consent was required and has not been granted, then they will dismiss any appeal.